DRONE AND ROBOTICS CAMP

 DONATE TO OUR SCHOLARSHIP FUND FOR CAMPERS.

 All students deserve to have access to the best educational experiences possible, but many don't.
 Please donate to our camp scholarship fund to sponsor a camper in need.
-All donations small and large will help a camper participate in our programs.
+All donations, small or large, will help a camper participate in our programs.
 24/7 Learn is a non-profit, 501(c)(3) organization, and all donations are tax-deductible by law.